Which place is cheaper, Anchorage or Fort Lauderdale?

 Fort Lauderdale is very walkable.
 It is one of the most walkable Florida communities with a boardwalk and several pedestrian areas that are fun to wander around.

-Anchorage is a somewhat walkable place.
-The downtown area is compact so you can wander to the nearby shops and restaurants on foot.
+Anchorage is generally not a very walkable coastal city.
+The downtown area is compact so you can wander to the nearby shops and restaurants on foot, but most people visit with the goal of exploring outside of town.
+For that you need a car.

 Visitors can find plenty of fun things to do in both Fort Lauderdale and Anchorage.
-With generally more activities and things to do, visitors tend to spend more time in Fort Lauderdale than Anchorage.
+With generally more activities and things to do, visitors tend to spend more time in Fort Lauderdale than in Anchorage.
+Usually, 3-7 days is a good amount of time for Fort Lauderdale, and 1-3 days is enough time in Anchorage.

 You'll find scuba diving and snorkeling and shopping around the coastal city of Fort Lauderdale.
 People often spend their time relaxing at one of the resorts.
 Since there is so much to do in the area, one day is probably not enough for all of it.
 It has many unique tourist attractions and fascinating things to do.

-The cultural destination of Anchorage offers .
+The outdoorsy destination of Anchorage offers shopping and museums.
+Make sure you spend some time hiking while you're in the area.
+It's no surprise that hiking is why people visit.
 Take your pick from the many activities offered here.
 One day is usually enough time to experience most activities.

-The city of Anchorage offers .
+The city of Anchorage offers museums and food.
+Many travelers plan to spend time hiking while in the area.
 A weekend here is typical.
 The entire region has so many activities, and you'll want time to do everything.
 A weekend is often enough time to do most activities.

 Anchorage is a great place to explore.
+Hiking can easily take up a good amount of your time here, too.
+It's no surprise that hiking is why people visit.
 This city offers something for everyone.
 Most people find that five days is more than enough time to see everything.

 Fort Lauderdale is a popular choice for travelers.
 One week here is typical.
 People enjoy relaxing at one of the resorts.
 While some people choose to spend more or less time in Fort Lauderdale, one week is sufficent for most.
 It will give you the chance to have new experiences.

-Many people enjoy the when visiting Anchorage.
+Many people enjoy the shopping and museums when visiting Anchorage.
+Hikers are also drawn to this area.
 The length of your trip often depends on your style of travel.
 One week is plenty of time to see everything, even with extra days to spare.

 These are the overall average travel costs for the two destinations.

-The average daily cost (per person) in Fort Lauderdale is $146, while the average daily cost in Anchorage is $153.
+The average daily cost (per person) in Fort Lauderdale is $182, while the average daily cost in Anchorage is $191.
 These costs include accommodation (assuming double occupancy, so the traveler is sharing the room), food, transportation, and entertainment.
-While every person is different, these costs are an average of past travelers in each city.
+While every person is different, these costs are an average of past travelers in each destination.
 What follows is a categorical breakdown of travel costs for Fort Lauderdale and Anchorage in more detail.

 Looking for a hotel in Fort Lauderdale or Anchorage?
 Prices vary by location, date, season, and the level of luxury.
 See below for options and compare which is best for your budget and travel style.